zauberzeug/learning_loop_node/README.md

 Note that the configuration is not persistent, however, the default behavior on startup can be configured via the environment variable `VERSION_CONTROL_DEFAULT`.
 If the environment variable is set to `VERSION_CONTROL_DEFAULT=PAUSE`, the detector will pause the model updates on startup.
 Otherwise, the detector will automatically follow the loop deployment target.

+The model versioning configuration can also be changed via a socketio event:

+- Configure the detector to use a specific model version: `sio.emit('set_model_version_mode', '1.0')`
+- Configure the detector to automatically update the model version: `sio.emit('set_model_version_mode', 'follow_loop')`
+- Pause the model updates: `sio.emit('set_model_version_mode', 'pause')`

+There is also a GET endpoint to fetch the current model versioning configuration:
+`sio.emit('get_model_version')` or `curl http://localhost/model_version`

 ### Changing the outbox mode